GetAwayCoxn/Luashitacast-Profiles/README.md

 /meleeset - Each of my job files have a default, hybrid, and acc TP and WS set.
 This will cycle through which one you want to use

+/tankset - For RUN and PLD only right now, allows a tank set to over right the meleeset you may be using for more specific tanking set control

 /nukeset - Each of my job files have a default and acc nuking set.
 This will cycle through which one you want to use

 /elecycle - This will cycle a variable through all the elements and allow me to cast a nuke/weather/helix of that same element very easily using the same macro